On this page:

-The objective of the WSIB Research and Grants Program is to enhance workplace injury and illness insurance system outcomes by supporting innovative proposals that help advance our strategic mandate.
+The program’s objective is to enhance workplace injury and illness insurance system outcomes by supporting innovative proposals that help advance our mandate as outlined in our 2024 – 2028 Strategic Plan.

-The program accomplishes this through highly practical research and training studies delivered by professionals and organizations that can strengthen Ontario's workers' compensation system now and in the future.
+The program accomplishes this through practical research and training studies delivered by professionals and organizations that can strengthen Ontario's workers' compensation system now and in the future.

-If you would like updates about our research and grants program, including future calls for proposals, please email grants@wsib.on.ca and we'll add you to our email distribution list.
+If you would like updates about our Research and Grants Program, including future calls for proposals, please email grants@wsib.on.ca and we'll add you to our email distribution list.

-Research and Grant priority areas
+Research and grants priority areas

 - how we work